25 May 2021

-The National Institute for Health Research (NIHR) funded researchers analysed anonymous information from 21 GP practices in Bristol, North Somerset and South Gloucestershire, covering 124,000 patients over 50.
+The National Institute for Health and Care Research (NIHR) funded researchers analysed anonymous information from 21 GP practices in Bristol, North Somerset and South Gloucestershire, covering 124,000 patients over 50.
 They compared data from April-July 2020 with the same period in 2019.

 During April-July 2019, 56% of over 50s who were registered with the GP practices had a consultation and 17% reported potential cancer symptoms.
 In April-July 2020, this had reduced to 45% of over 50s having a consultation and 11% reporting cancer symptoms.

 In 2019, potential cancer symptoms were reported in 21% of face-to-face GP consultations in over 50s, compared to 13% of remote consultations.
 In 2020, this was 17% face-to-face and 14% remotely.
 Of the most commonly reported potential cancer symptoms, reporting of chest infections, fever, coughs, fatigue and urinary tract infection reduced most dramatically.
 The eight alarm symptoms (blood in the urine, poo or vomit, coughing up blood, yellowing of the skin or eyes, breast lump, postmenopausal bleeding in women aged 55 and over, and difficulty swallowing) saw a less pronounced decline, but still reduced by 27% overall.